LeoProXXX/Plant-vs-Zombie-Game/README.md

 # Plant-vs-Zombie-Game
-Remnake of a classical game, using object-orinted paradiagram and JavaFx as a tool
+Remake of a classical game, using object-orinted paradiagram and JavaFx as a tool